 As well as how you drive, the make and model of your motor can have a big impact on how much your car insurance could cost.

-Insurers use something called ‘car insurance groups’ to work out how much it could cost them (and you) to cover your car.
+Insurers use something called ‘car insurance groups’ as one of the factors to work out how much it could cost them (and you) to cover your car.

 Here’s our guide to how car insurance groups are decided and how they affect the cost of your insurance premiums.

 Almost every new car built that’s sold in the UK is assigned to a car insurance group.

 Each car is assigned to one of 50 car insurance groups under the Association of British Insurer’s (ABI’s) rating system, and each group is assigned a rating based on the level of risk an insurer feels they carry.